robert-claypool/robert-claypool.github.io/about.md

 ### > Windows administration
 I've never been a full sys-admin, but I've managed dozens of Windows servers over the years.
-I know enough about IIS, AD, and domain controllers to be dangerous, and I can script PowerShell if forced.
+I know enough about IIS, AD, and domain controllers to be dangerous, and I can script PowerShell when needed.

 ### > Linux administration
-Most of my dev work is on Linux these days.
 I've installed/managed Debian, Ubuntu, CentOS, Fedora, Amazon Linux, and Arch on remote and local machines.
 I know Bash, SSH, GPG, TMux, Vim, grep, sed, [etc](https://sanctum.geek.nz/arabesque/series/unix-as-ide/),